chshzh/memfault-nrf7002dk/README.md

 This sample application is built with:
 - nRF Connect SDK v3.1.1
-- Memfault Firmware SDK v1.30.0
+- Memfault Firmware SDK v1.30.3

+Note: The default Memfault Firmware SDK that ships with NCS v3.1.1 is v1.26.0.
+See the "Updating the memfault-firmware-sdk version" section below if you need to change it to a newer tag such as v1.30.3.

 It showcases: